The Relationship Between Sleep and Back Pain & How They Affect One Another

 - Paul, BackHug User

 Back pain is the leading cause of disability worldwide, and sleep deprivation is not too far behind and is becoming more and more of a global issue, so the link between the two is fascinating and something we all need to be more aware of and help with.
-So, if you are somebody who is stuck in this horrible cycle of being in too much pain to sleep, and then being even more sensitive to pain the next day, then hopefully this article has helped you to understand why that is happening so you can be mindful of what is occuring internally when you toss and turn in the night and you can go about making positive changes to help get out of the cycle so that you can get back to waking up feeling refreshed, energised and ready for a day of joy, doing what you love to do.
+So, if you are somebody who is stuck in this horrible cycle of being in too much pain to sleep, and then being even more sensitive to pain the next day, then hopefully this article has helped you to understand why that is happening so you can be mindful of what is occurring internally when you toss and turn in the night and you can go about making positive changes to help get out of the cycle so that you can get back to waking up feeling refreshed, energised and ready for a day of joy, doing what you love to do.

 Resources